First Aid

 If an officer determines that the workplace first aid risk assessment is not adequate based on the specific workplace risks, the officer may specify additional first aid supplies or services to be provided by the employer.
 [OHS General Regs., S. 9.3 (6)]

-All workplace first aiders must receive training from an approved organization or person and hold a current first aid certificate that matches the type or level required.
-[OHS General Regs., S. 9.6] An approved organization or person includes: [OHS General Regs., S. 9.1(2)]
+All workplace first aiders must hold a valid first aid certificate at the basic, intermediate, or advanced level.
+[OHS General Regs., S. 9.6] An approved organization or person is one that provides the training according to CSA Standard, Z1210-17, “First Aid Training for the Workplace - Curriculum and Quality Management for Training Agencies” [OHS General Regs., S. 9.1(2) and (3)]

-The type of first aid certificate required depends on the hazards present in workplace.
-A first aid certificate includes: [OHS General Regs., S. 9.1(1)(a), (c) and (k)]
+The type of first aid certificate required depends on the level of risk found in the workplace first aid risk assessment.:

-• Emergency First Aid Certificate: A certificate issued by an approved organization or person after the successful completion of a first aid course with at least 6.5 hours of instruction.
+• Basic Level First Aid Certificate: a certificate issued by an approved organization or person after the successful completion of a first aid course that consists of: [OHS General Regs., S. 9.1(1)(c)]

-• Standard First Aid Certificate: A certificate issued by an approved organization or person after the successful completion of a first aid course with at least 13 hours of instruction.
+• Intermediate Level First Aid Certificate: a certificate issued by an approved organization or person after the successful completion of a first aid course that consists of the same requirements as the Basic Level First Aid Certificate but with 7 hours of practical skills training.
+[OHS General Regs., S. 9.1(1)(h.1)]

-• Advanced First Aid Certificate: A certificate issued by an approved organization or person after the successful completion of a first aid course with at least 35 hours of instruction.
+• Advanced Level First Aid Certificate: a certificate issued by an approved organization or person after the successful completion of a first aid course that consists of the same requirements as the Basic Level First Aid Certificate but with 35 hours of practical skills training.
+[OHS General Regs., S. 9.1(1)(a)]

 Treatment of Injury or Illness